He Puapua: Introduction

-The report states that the purpose of the declaration is to provide a roadmap to achieve a "Vision 2040."
-This date is particularly important, as 2040 marks the bicentenary of the signing of the Treaty of Waitangi.
+The report states that the purpose of the declaration is to provide a roadmap to achieve a "Vision 2040", the year which marks the bicentenary of the signing of the Treaty of Waitangi.

 New Zealand is described as being comparatively advanced globally in providing for the inclusion of Māori in terms of government and culture, however the report claims that there is still work to be done.
 As stated in the report: "The main contribution of the Declaration Working Group is to recommend a re-focus on Māori self-determination)."
 Self determination and how it is exercised is described as being left to indigenous peoples to determine.

 However, it is defined as ranging from participation in government at one end, to full independence at the other.
 It is noted that in-between are self-government agreements and autonomy in particular areas, such as independent ethnic based education and healthcare services.
 The context of this is further emphasised.

 "The context for the creation of a Declaration plan is the long-standing Māori assertion of the right to exercise rangatiratanga and protect our land and territories.
 This includes, since the 1920s, engagement in international affairs for recognition of our rights under the Treaty of Waitangi.
 The context also includes New Zealand's support for the Declaration in 2010, commitment to a Declaration plan in 2014, and UN human rights bodies' support for a Declaration Plan.

 The report accentuates the idea that New Zealand has reached a state of maturity, and is now in the position to undertake the transition necessary to restructure governance to realise Māori authority.
 Existing government initiatives, laws and policy, and jurisprudence are highlighted in particular.

 He Puapua acknowledges that the scope of UNDRIP is quite significant, and may be subject to include almost every aspect of relations between Māori authority and the Crown.
 In acknowledgement of this, the report has divided its roadmap aims into 5 distinct realization themes: Authority and Jurisprudence, Government and Crown Relations, Lands, Territories, and Resources, Culture, and Equity.

 The report acknowledges that the government's priority points of wellbeing, inclusivity and pride are in line with the roadmap.
 In particular the rights and interests of Māori who are disabled, women, elderly, youth, children, as well as LGBTQI+ communities are to be particularly emphasised.